 Seed treatments are a smart way to apply pest products for a number of reasons.
 Benefits of seed treatments include:

 - Applying the product directly on the target, chemical to the seed not the soil, not into the air, or irrigation water.

 - Minimizing the exposure of wildlife and beneficial organisms

-- Significantly reduce on and off farm transportation of bulk chemicals and potential hazards associated with delivery vehicle and tractor spillages and accidents.
+- Significantly reduce on and off farm transportation of bulk chemicals and potential hazards associated with delivery vehicles on public and private roads, on farm tractor spillages and accidents.